 - Property required to be depreciated using the Alternative Depreciation System (ADS).
-For other property required to be depreciated using ADS, see Required use of ADS under Which Depreciation System (GDS or ADS) Applies, in chapter 4. - Property any portion of which is financed with the proceeds of a tax-exempt obligation under section 103 of the Internal Revenue Code. - Any qualified revitalization building (defined earlier under Qualified revitalization building on page 28) for

-- which you have elected to claim a commercial revitalization deduction for qualified revitalization expenditures. - Any property used in connection with any private or commercial golf course, country club, massage parlor, hot tub facility, suntan facility, or any store, the principal business of which is the sale of alcoholic beverages for consumption off premises. - Any property for which the special allowance under section 168(k) or section 1400N(d) of the Internal Revenue Code applies. - Property for which you elected not to claim any special depreciation allowance (discussed later). - Property placed in service and disposed of in the same tax year. - Property converted from business use to personal use in the same tax year acquired.
-Property converted from personal use to business use in the same or later tax year may be qualified disaster assistance property.
+For other property required to be depreciated using ADS, see Required use of ADS under Which Depreciation System (GDS or ADS) Applies, in chapter 4. - Property any portion of which is financed with the proceeds of a tax-exempt obligation under section 103 of the Internal Revenue Code. - Any qualified revitalization building (defined earlier under Qualified revitalization building on page 27) placed in service before January 1, 2010, for which you have elected to claim a commercial revitalization deduction for qualified revitalization expenditures. - Any property used in connection with any private or commercial golf course, country club, massage parlor, hot tub facility, suntan facility, or any store, the principal business of which is the sale of alcoholic beverages for consumption off premises. - Any property for which the special allowance under section 168(k) or section 1400N(d) of the Internal Revenue Code applies. - Property for which you elected not to claim any special depreciation allowance (discussed later). - Property placed in service and disposed of in the same tax year. - Property converted from business use to personal use in the same tax year acquired.
+Property converted from personal use to business use in the same or later tax year may be qualified disaster assistance property. - Any gambling or animal racing property (defined earlier under Excepted Property on page 27).